Krabii/homers_monjolo_duck/README.md

 # Homer's Monjolo Duck
 ## A random mouse movement application to fake presence at work in a remote setting

+Monjolo: A water scoop, simple hydropower machine that uses power to from the flow of water to drive a machine intermittently.

 ### Installation

 #### Linux